AJ Bell London Triathlon – my first ever triathlon relay

 I liked the swim buoys, which were huge AJ Bell piggy banks.
 They also had the advantage of being enormous, so the sighting was probably quite easy.
 Also there was a rope with a line of yellow buoys marking out the main course, so it would have been possible for swimmers to follow it.

 The architecture in the Docklands area is interesting.
 The Millennium Mills building on the other side of the water is undergoing extensive renovations and will eventually become a centre for small business start-ups.

-It was soon time for Stu’s wave to start… however, of course all of the swimmers were wearing the same (predominantly black wetsuits with white hats), so I knew it would be hard to spot Stu.
-I did however spot Lindsay from RunCamp walking past us.
+It was soon time for Stu’s wave to start.
+Of course, all of the swimmers were wearing the same (predominantly black wetsuits with white hats), so I knew it would be hard to spot Stu.
+I did, however, spot Lindsay from RunCamp walking past us.
 She was also taking part in a relay team with Ant and a friend.

 By a couple of hundred metres in, the pack had spread out quite far.
 I wondered whether Stu was drafting in second place, but then realised that that swimmer had too many red markings on the sleeves of their wetsuit – Stu wears a 19 rogue, which has red tiger stripes.

 I then thought I spotted Stu’s familiar splashy style and his stripy arms in the chase pack of about 5 swimmers.
-He’s very modest about his swimming, but I know that he’s good and in a mixed ability event like this I knew he would be quite near to the front.
+He’s modest about his swimming, but he’s good and in a mixed ability event like this he would be near to the front.

 At this point, Jez headed off to transition, whilst I walked down to the swim exit.